I usually operate well under pressure.

 I do what I can to set up a positive environment – which is sometimes next to impossible when you’re in a down spot.
 But even the smallest of things can help.

-I find that it’s not necessarily doing something I often enjoy, such as vegging out with my playstation (which always feels like a complete waste of time when I’m done).
-But rather something I know is bettering myself in some way.
-Maybe that’s reading a constructive book, or doing a bit of exercise (even if it’s just 10 push ups!).
+I find that it’s not necessarily doing something I often enjoy, such as relaxing with my PlayStation (which always feels like a complete waste of time when I’m done).
+But rather, something I know is bettering myself in some way.
+Maybe that’s reading a constructive book or doing a bit of exercise (even if it’s just 10 push-ups!).

 Little baby steps can do wonders to help swing the momentum.
 Once that momentum is moving, it’s easier to bend it to your will with even more little baby steps.